What is the Difference Between Recourse Factoring and Non-Recourse Factoring?

 You Can Eliminate Bad Debt

-Non-recourse factoring will provide a greater amount of money received at the time of invoicing (also instead of waiting up to 90 days to being paid) and the factor assumes all of the credit risk.
+Non-recourse factoring can provide a greater amount of money received at the time of invoicing (also instead of waiting up to 90 days to being paid) and the factor assumes all of the credit risks.
 Since non-recourse factoring transfers the risk of non-payment to a factor, this means you do not have to worry about being paid.
-Non-recourse factoring allows you to move on to the next order or project and focus on doing what you do best – provide quality products or services to your customer!
+Non-recourse factoring allows you to move on to the next order or project and focus on doing what you do best – provide quality products or services to your customer.

 How Invoice Factoring Works